kate-carter/kate-carter.github.io/_posts/2025-04-24-HPC-Job-Guide.md

 log into forticlient and the hpc (abc124, SSO password), respond to duo push.
 If you're logging in from CaseWireless you can skip this step as you do not need the VPN.

-create a gallina home (for Red Hen Users only) this is where you store large things (not your home directory).
+create a gallina home directory (for Red Hen Users only) this is where you store large files (not your home directory).
 The exception to this is the model itself, more on that later. \
 ``` cd /path/to/gallina ``` \
 ``` mkdir abc124 ```